UKLLC/Guidebook/ukllc_book/docs/linked_admin_data/admin_faq.md

 <details>
 <summary>When will linked HM Revenue & Customs (HMRC) data be available for researchers to request?</summary>

-Data are likely to available early in 2026.
+Data are likely to available towards the end of 2026.
 </details>

 <details>
 <summary>When will linked Department for Work & Pensions (DWP) data be available for researchers to request?</summary>

-Data are likely to available early in 2026.
+Data are likely to available towards the end of 2026.
 </details>

 <details>